panoptesDev/Safecoin/docs/src/running-validator/validator-start.md

 ## Trusted validators

-If you know and trust other validator nodes, you can specify this on the command line with the `--trusted-validator <PUBKEY>` argument to `safecoin-validator`.
+If you know and trust other validator nodes, you can specify this on the command line with the `--trusted-validator <PUBKEY>` argument to `panoptis-validator`.
 You can specify multiple ones by repeating the argument `--trusted-validator <PUBKEY1> --trusted-validator <PUBKEY2>`.
 This has two effects, one is when the validator is booting with `--no-untrusted-rpc`, it will only ask that set of trusted nodes for downloading genesis and snapshot data.
 Another is that in combination with the `--halt-on-trusted-validator-hash-mismatch` option, it will monitor the merkle root hash of the entire accounts state of other trusted nodes on gossip and if the hashes produce any mismatch,